alwell-kevin/PiiDetectionAction/README.md

 Only positive detections with a confidence score are considered valid.
 All detections are logged to the console for review.

-A JSON response payload is provided for a detailed analysis of the results.
+A `results` output value is available containing the JSON response payload providing a detailed analysis of the results.

 ## Usage